agony-unleashed/agony-unleashed.github.io/recruitment/faq/index.md

 Within five days, you should receive a private messages through the Agony forums, either inviting your for an interview, or rejecting your application.

-Interviews take place on Agony's TeamSpeak channel, and last about 20-30 minutes.
+Interviews take place on Agony’s TeamSpeak channel, and last about 20-30 minutes.
 Your recruiter will also request your user ID and API key (the user ID is not same as the username of your account).
 API and user ID information will be seen only by the recruiter, and not kept once the application process is complete.
-If you have not been contracted by a recruiter within five days of submitting your application, you may choose to message someone from Agony's recruitment division.
+If you have not been contracted by a recruiter within five days of submitting your application, you may choose to message someone from Agony’s recruitment division.
 Be aware that recruiters may go away from game due to various real life reasons.
 If you get no response from one recruiter, simply message another.